 Selenium

-This mineral increases natural killer cells and mobilises cancer-fighting cells.
 Best food sources of selenium are tuna, red snapper, lobster, shrimp, whole grains, vegetables (depending on the selenium content of the soil they're grown in), brown rice, egg yolks, cottage cheese, chicken (white meat), sunflower seeds, garlic and Brazil nuts.

 Omega-3

 The omega 3 fatty acids in fatty fish (such as salmon, tuna, and mackerel) act as immune boosters by increasing the activity of phagocytes, the white blood cells that eat up bacteria.
-(Perhaps this is why grandmothers used to insist on a daily dose of unpalatable cod liver oil.)
+(Perhaps this is why grandmothers used to insist on a daily dose of unpalatable cod liver oil.

 To sum up......